bids-standard/bids-specification/src/04-modality-specific-files/12-magnetic-resonance-spectroscopy.md

 The OPTIONAL `nuc-<label>` key/value pair can be used to distinguish acquisitions tuned to detect different nuclei.
 The label is the name of the nucleus or nuclei, which corresponds to DICOM Tag 0018, 9100.
-The key `"ResonantNucleus"` MUST also be included in the sidecar JSON file, with the same label.
+The key `ResonantNucleus` MUST also be included in the sidecar JSON file, with the same label.

 Similarly, the OPTIONAL `voi-<label>` key/value pair can be used to distinguish between repeated acquisitions localized to different regions (that is, acquisitions with different VOI).
 The label SHOULD be the name of the body region or part scanned.
-If used, the entities `"BodyPart"` and `"BodyPartDetails"` MUST also be included in the sidecar JSON file.
+If used, the entities `BodyPart` and `BodyPartDetails` MUST also be included in the sidecar JSON file.

 ## Sidecar JSON